ESKAP3/umu-skeleton/README.md

 Global config and local overrides.

 There are now `winecfg.sh`, `explorer.sh` and `kill_game.sh` in `tools/` for easier management.
+`tools/git_runners.sh` detects your x86_64 baseline to pull Proton versions optimized for your CPU.

 Logging: Every game script has a commented-out `tee` line.
 If a game fails to launch:
 1. Uncomment that line.